dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/PHASE2_COMPLETION_GUIDE.md

 After making all changes:

 - [ ] Build succeeds without errors
-- [ ] SpyWindow opens without errors
+- [ ] AutomationWindow opens without errors
 - [ ] Bookmark dropdown shows all bookmarks
 - [ ] Can select and load bookmarks
 - [ ] Can save changes to bookmarks